Art-A-Hack/art-a-hack.github.io/app/_projects/2016/echoing-ego.md

 <figure>
 	<img src="/images/projects/2016/echoing-ego/your-ego.jpg" alt="The team’s performance at the final presentation" />
-	<figcaption>Julia Frey performing at the final presentation</figcaption>
+	<figcaption>Julia Frey, left, performing at the final presentation</figcaption>
 </figure>

 The work was demonstrated in the final Art-A-Hack 2016 show, during which team member Julia Frey used her body movement to control a virtual ‘puppet’ projected on the wall.